 Who Was Henry Ford?

-Henry Ford (July 30, 1863 to April 7, 1947) was an American automobile manufacturer who created the Model T in 1908 and went on to develop the assembly line mode of production, which revolutionized the industry.
+Henry Ford was an American automobile manufacturer who created the Model T in 1908 and went on to develop the assembly line mode of production, which revolutionized the automotive industry.

 As a result, Ford sold millions of cars and became a world-famous business leader.
-The company lost its market dominance but had a lasting impact on other technological development and on U.S. infrastructure.
-Today, Henry Ford is credited for helping to build America's economy during the nation's vulnerable early years and is considered one of America's leading businessmen.
+The company later lost its market dominance but had a lasting impact on other technological development, on labor issues and on U.S. infrastructure.
+Today, Ford is credited for helping to build America's economy during the nation's vulnerable early years and is considered one of America's leading businessmen.

 Ford introduced the Model T, the first car to be affordable for most Americans, in October 1908 and continued its construction until 1927.
 Also known as the “Tin Lizzie,” the car was known for its durability and versatility, quickly making it a huge commercial success.